Employment type: Full/Part Time

 The internship is based in Washington, DC.
 This is an opportunity for growth and development, and the position includes remuneration on an hourly basis.

 The internship would be for an initial term of three months.
 We are open to flexible schedules, but would prefer a candidate who is available in the office at least 20 hours per week.

 How to apply

 Interested applicants should submit the following to USRecruitment@accesspartnership.com:

 - A cover letter telling us why you’re the right person for the job.
 Be creative and concise.

 - A CV, outlining relevant skills and experience.

 - An example of your best work.
-This could take many forms, including a student paper, published article, analysis piece — anything that indicates why you would be a good fit for Access Partnership.
+This could take many forms, including your published writing or piece of analysis, a news article describing something you did, or academic work that illustrates your skills — anything that indicates why you would be a good fit for Access Partnership